Constitution of Zimbabwe

 In practice, the 2008 power-sharing deal provided the structure for much of the government.
 The three political parties in Zimbabwe, ZANU-PF, MDC-T and MDC-N negotiated a new proposed constitution after a constitutional outreach program.

-The new constitution was approved in the referendum of 16 March 2013.
-The parliament approved it on 9 May 2013.
-Some of the new constitution's clauses do not take effect for 10 years.
+The new constitution was presented to Parliament on 5 February 2013 and subsequently approved in the referendum of 16 March 2013.
+Parliament approved it on 9 May 2013 and President Robert Mugabe gave it his assent on 22 May 2013.